youqad/stochastic-memoization-implementation/README.md

 # Mini Stochastic Memoization Language

-This project implements a mini probabilistic language in Haskell, with fresh name generation of atoms (cf. Pitt's nominal sets) and stochastic memoization of constant Bernoulli functions, by updating a bipartite graph (acting as a memoization table).
+This project implements a mini probabilistic language in Haskell, with fresh name generation of atoms (cf. Pitt's nominal sets) and stochastic memoization of constant Bernoulli functions, by updating a bipartite graph (which plays the role of a memoization table).

 To bypass Haskell's default type-system limitations, we used a trick with singleton GADTs (mentioned, e.g. here: https://homepages.inf.ed.ac.uk/slindley/papers/hasochism.pdf) to implement a fragment of dependent types, which enabled us to get "sound by construction" (big-step, small-step operational, and denotational) semantics.